 Not Owner Occupied

-The owner is not residing in the property and mailing address is provided.
+The owner is not residing in the property and a mailing address is provided.

 Original Loan Amount

-Principal amount of the loan originally made by each lender to borrower.
+The principal amount of the loan originally made by each lender to the borrower.

 The owner is residing in the property

 The person who starts the court case by filing the Petition

 Legal situation a property is in during the early stages of being repossessed.
 Reaching pre-foreclosure status begins when the lender files a default notice on the property, which informs the property owner that the lender will pursue legal action toward foreclosure if the debt isn't paid.

 The legal process in which a will is reviewed to determine whether it is valid and authentic.